 Featured MBA Programs

 Indiana University’s Kelley school of business was the first top-20 business school in the nation to offer graduate business programs online.
 With the second highest average GMAT score on our list (636), admissions are competitive.
 The ability to take between two and five years to graduate, and choose from among 6 specializations lends flexibility to the Kelley Direct Online program that is unmatched in top tier business programs.
-As far as outcomes, the average Kelley graduate sees their salary rise between 33 and 66%, and all students–whether traditional or online–have access to Kelley’s world class career services.
-Over $104,000 is the average starting salary from Kelley Online.
+As far as outcomes, the average Kelley graduate sees their salary rise between 33 and 66%, and all students – whether traditional or online – have access to Kelley’s world class career services.
+Over $104,000 is the average starting salary for graduates from Kelley Online.